‘Dave’ Could Be Your New Best Friend When it Comes to Avoiding an Overdraft

 “Because you’re taking control and adding predictions, you’re going to know well ahead of time what your chances are of overdrafting,” says Wilk.

-And if an overdraft is looming, you can take preventive measures: You can pause your Netflix subscription, eat ramen for a week or transfer some money from your emergency fund.
+If an overdraft is looming, you can take preventive measures: Pause your Netflix subscription, eat ramen for a week or transfer some money from your emergency fund.

 Dave Also Offers Interest-Free Paycheck Advances